-Yes, you can watch Hulu live TV away from home but there are a few things you need to be aware of, including Hulu’s home network policy and how it relates to different devices.
+Yes, you can watch Hulu Live TV away from home, but there are a few things you need to be aware of, including Hulu’s home network policy and how it relates to different devices and multiple homes.

 Understanding Hulu’s home network policy

-Instead, Hulu requires new subscribers to assign a live TV subscription to a home network within 30 days of signing up.
-Once set, the subscription is then permanently tied to that Wi-Fi network as the “home” network.
+Hulu Live TV requires new subscribers to assign a live TV subscription to a home network within 30 days of signing up.
+Once set, the subscription is then permanently tied to that Wi-Fi network and defined as the “home” network.

-The knock-on effects of this rule mainly apply to what Hulu refers to as “living room” devices.
-Any device that falls into this category cannot access Hulu + Live TV when away from the home network.
+The knock-on effects of this rule mainly applies to what is commonly referred to as “living room” devices.
+For example, any device that falls into this category won’t be able to access live TV or on demand content when away from the home network.

 Devices you cannot watch Hulu live on when away from home: